 I’ve been thinking about this ever since, of course.
 But at the time of my first foray into the world of specialised journalism I was still naive about the industrial model that underpins it.
 I now know that the pie chart they showed us wasn’t the one we needed to see; understanding how the money was spent would have been more helpful.
 But because reporters are never in the job for the pay — if we were, we wouldn’t bother — we can usually be relied upon to be awkward about putting a dollar figure on the work we do.
 We need to get over that.

-It was on a train journey through the French countryside a couple of years earlier that I had started to grapple with my chosen profession’s pay scale.
+It was on a train journey through the French countryside a couple of years earlier that I had started to grapple with the inequities of my chosen profession’s pay scale.
 I’d moved to Europe from Australia with my family in 2012 and by now things were starting to look good.
 My wife had found her feet in a new job and our daughters, after a needlessly unpleasant start in the francophone system, were happily ensconced in an international school.
 They were even starting to resent my showing up early to pick them up — always a good sign.

 Until then I’d been spending my days working on bits and pieces, helped along by the user-friendly set-up of institutions of the European Union, or EU.
 The buildings’ workspaces have wi-fi on tap, mildly subsidised canteens with healthy options, and free radio and TV studios for those who need them.
 Some Italian freelancers had taken me under their wing, showing me which coffee shops to frequent and what to ask for to get a recognisable espresso (un petit, bien serré).